So, you passed the exam and just got your real estate license… Now, what can you do with it?

 Before you ask what you can do with your license or what career opportunities you have in real estate, take a moment to congratulate yourself. did it!
 You made it through real estate school and passed your exam – amazing work!

 Before you worry too much about how to get your first job in real estate, take a moment to appreciate everything you have already invested into your career.
 What you accomplished up to this point was not easy!
 The team at VanEd - Real Estate School is proud of what you have accomplished thus far.

 Even with the amount of work you have invested into your career up to this point, you know that this is only the beginning.
 You have an entire future ahead of you with many exciting possibilities.
 One of the best parts of working in the real estate industry is the incredible opportunities available to you.
 But with so many possible career paths, where do you start?

-Here is our list of the top 8 real estate careers you might consider after getting your real estate license.
+Here is our list of the top 8 real estate jobs you might consider after getting your real estate license.

 What Can You Do With a Real Estate License?

 Having a real estate license does not lead you down any specific path.
 There are many real estate career paths that match the different skills and interests of those with a license.